Psychellic/Analysis-of-Cricket-Commentary/README.md

 2. **Real-Time Analysis:** Developing a real-time analysis tool to assist commentators during live matches.
 3. **Enhanced Sentiment Analysis:** Integrating more sophisticated sentiment analysis techniques to capture the excitement levels more accurately.
 4. **Visualization Tools:** Creating visualization tools to graphically represent the key overs and highlights.

-### Code and Data

-You can find the complete code and dataset used in this project on [GitHub](https://github.com/yourusername/cricket-commentary-analysis).

 ---

 By following the steps outlined in this blog, you can create a powerful tool to analyze cricket commentary and gain deeper insights into the game.
 Whether you're a cricket analyst, commentator, or just a passionate fan, this project will enhance your understanding and enjoyment of the sport.